hatspencer/wordcount/ASSUMPTIONS.md

 # Iteration 8

 * A dictionary is provided as a file.
 Words not found in the dictionary will be marked with a star in the index.

+# Iteration 9

+* If an input is read from console, user should be allowed to enter several texts.
+Application will analyze each text like it is executed several times.